When I head out on the road for book tour or just to hunt, fish or forage, I like to take along some homemade energy bars.

-In my little white truck will be a store of these energy bars.
-I made a double batch for the first leg of my book tour, and they helped me do what I thought was impossible: I managed to go nearly two full months on the road without eating crappy fast food.
+I first made these back in 2013 for a long road trip, and they helped me do what I thought was impossible: I managed to go nearly two full months on the road without eating crappy fast food.
 These little bars pack a huge amount of energy, and their flavor is like nothing you’ve ever eaten before.

 These bars are chewy, crunchy, sweet and just a tiny bit salty.
 And one bar will typically last me from about 11 a.m. until dinnertime.
-I have no idea how many calories are in them, but it staves off hunger something fierce.
+How many calories they contain varies on the size of the bar you cut, but whatever the size, they stave off hunger something fierce.

 And one of the best parts of this recipe is that there’s barely any cooking involved: You need to pop the amaranth, which is kinda fun, and you need to heat up some nut butter and syrup or honey in a pot.
 Nothing could be easier.
 Feel free to play with the ingredients in this recipe to suit your tastes, but keep the ratios the same at least for the first time.